 Location: MOST, South Franklin Street, Syracuse, NY, United States

 Sunday, March 9, 2 p.m. - 5 p.m.

 GOLD Lunch & Learn "LinkedIn Best Practices" Webinar

 The Department of Chemistry has seven TA lines overall and every year we have openings for 3-4 teaching assistantships.
 Teaching assistantships are contingent upon adequate progress towards a degree and performance as a TA.
-A teaching assistantship includes a yearly salary in the amount of ~$11,000 (exact amount is subject to budget approval) and a yearly tuition award (which will be paid toward tuition) in the amount of $5,000, health, dental, and vision insurance coverage, and retirement benefits.
+A teaching assistantship includes a yearly salary in the amount of ~$13,000 (exact amount is subject to budget approval) and a yearly tuition award (which will be paid toward tuition) in the amount of ~$7,200 (exact amount is subject to budget approval), health, dental, and vision insurance coverage, and retirement benefits.
 In-state students are expected to pay fees and any remaining balance in their account.
-Out of state and international students are expected to pay the difference between in-state and out-of-state tuition rates, which is around $180 per credit.
+Out of state and international students are expected to pay the difference between in-state and out-of-state tuition rates.

 2. SUMMER RESEARCH STIPENDS